 Mary, you’re a veteran in the world of legal operations, but when you first began, there wasn’t much of an legal ops industry at all.
 Why legal operations?

 There aren’t many other roles this broad.
 Operational roles extend into finance, strategy, technology & IT, knowledge management, and people development from the training and development perspective.
-You get to work with every corner of the legal department from the General Counsel to lawyers in every practice area to the legal assistants and admins.
+You get to work with every corner of the legal department from general counsel to lawyers in every practice area to the legal assistants and admins.

 Every day is different and there is an entrepreneurial aspect to the role.
 It’s still a pretty nascent but growing field, so there are no playbooks, and nowhere to look for best practices.
 Every project and every problem that we solve is new, and we have the freedom to tackle it all.